cdpxe/nefias/documentation/README.md

 # NeFiAS Documentation

+(C) 2020 Prof. Dr. Steffen Wendzel, Worms University of Applied Sciences, Germany

 NeFiAS (*Network Forensics and Anomaly Detection System*) is a shell-based tool for performing network anomaly detection, especially in the domain of network covert channels (network steganography).
+NeFiAS was (initially) written by Steffen Wendzel (see below for a list of contributors).

 NeFiAS is a a tiny framework (very few lines of code), super portable (standard Linux + SSH + tshark), can be run on every hardware (even very old ones) as a beowulf cluster, and can be installed in a few minutes.